ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-TypeScript Tutorial (Part 6)- String Types in TypeScript - <a href="https://medium.com/@CodingAdventureWithEmma/typescript-tutorial-part-6-string-types-in-typescript-88d89e36cd36" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Tutorial (Part 9)- Tuples in TypeScript - <a href="https://medium.com/@CodingAdventureWithEmma/typescript-tutorial-part-9-tuples-in-typescript-7ef143fdf99f" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Coding Adventure with Emma`**

-<blockquote>In TypeScript, a string is a sequence of character values and is also considered an object.
-It is a primitive data type used to store text…</blockquote>
+<blockquote>In JavaScript, arrays typically consist of elements of the same type, but there are cases where we need to store a mix of different types…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>